 Local residents and businesses are being encouraged to speak up on the future of the State's electricity.
-The price of turbopdf is rather low in comparison to other PDF applications.

 Residents are now able to access and provide feedback on the Newman Government's 30-year Electricity Strategy discussion paper released as part of the current Six Month Action Plan.